NeerCodes/DSA-Random/README.md

 ## Graph Algorithms
+### Traversal Algorithms
 ### Breadth-First Search (BFS)
+> 💡 Problem: Traverse all nodes in a graph using BFS.
+> 🛠️ Approach: Use a queue to explore nodes level by level.
 ```java
 public void bfs(int start, List<List<Integer>> graph) {
     Queue<Integer> queue = new LinkedList<>();